Easy Classic Onion Soup

 A white bowl of easy classic onion soup topped with melted cheese and toasted bread sits invitingly on a striped surface.

-The Secret To Make The Best Classic French Onion Soup
+The Secret To Making the Best Classic French Onion Soup

 Ingredients You’ll Need, Substitutions & Notes